kadena-io/juno/README.md

 ### What is going on in the demo

-The previous demo sought to show the fundamentals of Juno working as expected.
+The previous demo's purpose was to show the fundamentals of Juno working as expected.
-The current demo now instead seeks to show the various upgrades we've made, specifically performance ones.
+The current demo's purpose is to show the various upgrades we've made, specifically the performance ones.

 The demo starts with `./demo/start.sh` which causes a four server-node cluster (right side) and a Client node (left side) to be started.
 The four server nodes hold an election shortly after starting, decide on a Leader and become ready to accept commands from the Client.

 The rest of the demo can be split into three sections:

-#### 1. Prelude
+#### 1. Prelude (New: April 2016)

 Here, we create two accounts, `Acct1` and `Acct2`, which will be used for the remainder of the demo.
 The subsequent demo sections use scripted demo-commands that have hard coded names so accounts `Acct1` and `Acct2` must exist.